 - Order Processing.
 Seagate may accept or reject any Order in its discretion.
 The Service Terms will indicate when you will be charged for the Services.
 Where applicable, Seagate will provide you an Order confirmation that includes tracking information.
 Seagate’s evidence of shipment and any included installation, or of making the Services available to you (or your Authorized User as applicable) will demonstrate Seagate’s right to invoice and be paid.

 - Pricing.
 You will receive the pricing for the Services through the ordering process.
-All prices and fees are in United States Dollars (“USD”).
+All prices and fees are in United States Dollars (“USD”) unless otherwise stipulated in the Order.
+Where local law requires that you pay or be allowed to pay in a currency other than U.S. dollars, the parties shall cooperate in good faith to convert the amounts to be paid such that you will pay the correct invoiced amount when such payment amount is converted back to U.S. dollars or its equivalent at the time of payment.
+The applicable Service Terms, your Order, or both, set forth payment and invoicing options and terms available for the Service.
 Seagate may post descriptions of additional services and updated pricing online at any time.
 Updated pricing is immediately effective for all new Orders placed after the posted price change.
 For any Services with automatically renewing subscription terms, pricing from the original Order will remain in effect until Seagate provides you notice of updated pricing, and the new prices shall take effect on the date indicated in the price change notice or the applicable subscription term renewal date immediately following the notice, whichever is later.
 For any Services with automatically renewing Services Periods (defined below), list pricing for the Services (and any included Hardware) in effect as of the first day of the new Services Period will apply for the duration of the renewed Services Period, except as otherwise stated in an Order.

 - Invoicing and Payment Terms.
 Seagate (or its local branch office or Affiliate, where applicable, as stated in the invoice) will calculate and invoice you for the fees according to your Order.
 You shall pay the fees when due.
 If credit card payment options are made available and are used by you, Seagate will charge your credit card for each billing cycle.
 Alternatively, if Seagate extends credit terms to you, then Seagate will invoice you at the end of each payment period.
 You shall pay Seagate’s invoices in accordance with the payment terms on the Order.
 If you do not pay the invoiced fees on time, then Seagate may charge you a service charge of 1.5% per month or the maximum amount allowed by law, whichever is less, until you pay the fees in full.
 Seagate’s failure to charge your credit card or issue you an invoice does not excuse your obligation to pay the fees.